-A research team from Los Alamos National Laboratory in New Mexico, in collaboration with various university partners, is using the high-energy X-rays at the U.S. Department of Energy’s (DOE) Advanced Photon Source (APS) user facility at Argonne National Laboratory to analyze the stability of magnesium-niobium nanocomposites.
+A research team from Los Alamos, in collaboration with various university partners, is using the high-energy X-rays at the Advanced Photon Source (APS), a DOE Office of Science User Facility at Argonne, to analyze the stability of magnesium-niobium nanocomposites.
 These composites are commonly used in the construction and oil and gas industries.

 The team used the APS beamline to analyze magnesium-niobium’s stability under high pressure.
 Magnesium’s high strength-to-weight ratio makes it a metal critical to energy savings, notably in the auto and aerospace industries.
 However, magnesium’s lack of ductility — that is, its ability to be made into wire or deform without breaking — limits its use in many industrial applications.